Battle of Saint-Malo: German defenses

 Cézembre was garrisoned by the 1st Battery of Navy Artillery Regiment 608, armed with several French 194 mm caliber guns, antiaircraft guns and other weapons.
 The personnel on the island included around 100 men contributed by the Italian Social Republic.
 The garrison came under the command of the German forces at the Channel Islands.

 The fortress commander was Colonel Andreas von Aulock, a veteran of the Battle of Stalingrad and recipient of German's highest military honor, the Knight's Cross of the Iron Cross.
 Historian Randolph Bradham has described him as an "arrogant Nazi", but the US Army official historian Martin Blumenson and historians Willard Sterne and Nancy Nahra state that he treated French civilians correctly.
 He was disappointed to command a fortress, and would have preferred to lead mobile forces.
-Aulock and the other German commanders in the Saint-Malo region willingness to obey their orders to continue the fighting until further resistance was impossible led to the prolonged battle for the region.
+The willingness of Aulock and other German commanders in the Saint-Malo region to obey their orders and continue fighting until further resistance was impossible led to the prolonged battle for the region.
 During the battle Aulock stated that "I was placed in command of this fortress.
 I did not request it.
 I will execute the orders I have received and, doing my duty as a soldier, I will fight to the last stone".
 His headquarters during the battle was in the Citadel.